seoh/99-Scala-Problems/docs/problems.ko.md

 ### P93 (hard)

-Given a list of integer numbers, find a correct way of inserting arithmetic signs (operators) such that the result is a correct equation.
-Example: With the list of numbers `List(2,3,5,7,11)` we can form the equations `2-3+5+7 = 11` or `2 = (3*5+7)/11` (and ten others!).
+Given a list of integer numbers, find a correct way of inserting arithmetic signs (operators) such that the result is a correct equation. 예시: With the list of numbers `List(2,3,5,7,11)` we can form the equations `2-3+5+7 = 11` or `2 = (3*5+7)/11` (and ten others!).